project8/mantis/Documentation/ClientManual.rst

 The general form for the target is::

-  dest=[queue].[mantis destination]
+  dest=[queue].[mantis target]

-The target is used in different ways for different commands:
+The target is used in different ways for different message types:

 :run:
   ``dest=[queue]`` -- No further information is needed for queueing an acquisition request.